 Volunteer in the River Corridor

-In addition to the Anacostia Waterfront Trust, there are many organizations that run volunteer programs to improve the river and adjacent parks and communities.
+There are many organizations that run volunteer programs to improve the river and adjacent parks and communities.
 Learn more about these opportunities below.

 Anacostia Watershed Society

 AWS volunteers restore wetlands, plant native plants, collect seeds, and help with many other projects - often times pieces of larger plans that make a big impact on the river.
 All of their volunteer activities have an educational component and are an opportunity to learn about the watershed.